k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 Fabric uses data from multiple external sources.
 To ensure the integrity of the data you fetch, store and generate, Fabric provides:

-\- A: Strong authorization and authentication to protect systems from incoming requests when exposing the data as Web-Services.
+\- A: Strong authorization and authentication to protect systems from incoming requests when exposing the data as Web Services.

 \- B: Data masking to hide real data during development or QA phases.

 \- C: Encryption of all (LUI) micro-databases created at any time.
-A different key (based on the master key) is generated for each LUI, meaning that even if you did manage to access one LUI, you will still not have access to all the other LUIs.
+A different key (based on the master key) is generated for each LUI, meaning that even if you access an LUI, you will not have access to all the other LUIs.

 \- D: Encryption of part of an LUI according to specifications provided by the LU designer.